Sagarpriya and her Work: A Story

 So the training happened again in 2018.
 The venue in Portugal was extraordinarily beautiful, but because of practical/technical difficulties in the infrastructure, it was not possible to have the continuation of Energywork Part 2 in that place.
 By a stroke of luck, Osho RISK in Denmark offered their facilities for two weeks in 2019 and welcomed the training with open arms into their warm and organized atmosphere.

 Covid arrived.
 Because of the extreme circumstances in year 2020, the work moved into an online format.
 The Energywork Training had to be cancelled for the only time since its inception.
-Barring new restrictions, it will resume in 2021, taking place at a different venue in Portugal and introducing Safar in a new role as co-leader rather than assistant.
-The Psychic Massage Training will resume in 2021 at Osho Miasto in Italy.
-The work goes on, and thanks to Jivan’s well-received presentations on Facebook (https://www.facebook.com/starsapphirenergywork/), many new people continue to hear about these valuable methods of self-realization.
+Barring new restrictions, it will resume in 2023, taking place at Osho RISK while The Psychic Massage Training has happily already resumed in 2021 at Osho Miasto in Italy.
+The work goes on, and thanks to Leela’s well-received presentations on Facebook, many new people continue to hear about these valuable methods of self-realization.